4. Academic grade record and promotion

 - Will have any current offers of admission revoked

-- May apply for re-admission after two semesters using the application process
+- May apply for re-admission after two semesters using the application process and will be subject to a fee

 - If accepted for re-admission, the student must achieve a semester GPA of at least 60 per cent in that semester, or they will be academically dismissed